The Marketplace is a central repository for Bixby's capsules.

 Finally, click Submit Capsules.

 The Submissions tab will return to the Submission History listing, with your newly-submitted capsules at the top of the list.
-Capsules appear with a green bar if they are accepted and red if they are rejected.
+Capsules appear with a green bar if they are accepted and a red bar if they are rejected.
 If your capsule is rejected, the reports include the error, which helps you diagnose the error to correct it for re-submission.